khansakhalda/khansakhalda/README.md

 ## 👩‍💻 About Me

-I am a fresh graduate looking for opportunities in data analysis, data science, and machine learning, with a background in Informatics.
-I have experience as an organizational data analyst, backed by hands-on projects and certifications in data science and machine learning.
+I am a fresh graduate with an interest in data, web and mobile development, and UI/UX design, with a background in Informatics.
+I have experience working on data-driven solutions and building user-centered applications, supported by hands-on projects across data, systems development, and design.

 ---